Go to content

 • Goal: To help Finland achieve the emission reduction requirement of the effort-sharing sector by 2030 and to reach the goal of carbon neutrality goal by 2035.

-• Focal points: Especially the so-called challenging reductions in emissions in agriculture, transport, and small and medium-sized industries
+• Focal points: Especially the so-called challenging reductions in emissions in agriculture, transport and industrial machinery

 • Duration: 2024–2030 (7 years)